inputstick/InputStickAPI-iOS/README.md

 ## HID Report Buffers
 HID Report Buffers are used to queue HID reports.
-Buffers can be accessed from InputStickManager.
+Buffers are managed by InputStickHIDBuffersManager that can be accessed from InputStickManager.
 If a buffer is not empty, there are HID reports still waiting to be polled by USB host, for example: keyboard interface is still typing text.
-`inputStickManager.keyboardBufferEmpty`
+`inputStickManager.buffersManager.keyboardBufferEmpty`

 Clear HID buffer to cancel all actions, for example, cancel typing text:
-`[inputStickManager clearKeyboardBuffer];`
+`[inputStickManager.buffersManager clearKeyboardBuffer];`

 You can receive notifications when a buffer becomes empty, see **Notifications** section.
 For each interface there is Local Buffer (API) and Remote Buffer (InputStick).
 See **More details** section.